ds5678/ModComponent/docs/Basic-Information-about-Components.md

 [JSON Document](Research-Component-Documentation.md) <br>
 This component defines a research book.

-## ModRifleComponent

-This component defines a custom rifle.
-Currently disabled.

 ## ModToolComponent
 [JSON Document](Tool-Component-Documentation.md) <br>
 This component defines a usable tool.
 These tools can also have custom implementations.